simone-f/compare-to-osm/projects/README.md

                     "max_zoom": 15
                     },

-            # OPTIONAL information that may be used by a custom Jinja2 template for the web page
+            # OPTIONAL information that may be used in a custom Jinja2 template and shown the web page
             "info": {
                     "data_license": "<a href=\"http://creativecommons.org/publicdomain/zero/1.0/\" target=\"_blank\">CC0</a>",
                     "data_link": "<a href=\"http://www.comune.rimini.it/filo_diretto/open_data/-toponomastica/\" target=\"_blank\">Comune di Rimini</a>",